Why Choose STM?

 - Community events throughout the year for families;

-- An excellent Before and After School Care program;
+- An excellent Before School, After School and Holiday Care program;

 - Enrichment classes for gifted students;